haritha-mohan/MemLeak/README.md

 # MemLeak
-A platform-agnostic command line tool that generates a simple visual representation of strongly connected components- which could be an indication of a potential memory leak.
+A x-plat command line tool that generates a simple visual representation of strongly connected components- which could be an indication of a potential memory leak.
 Especially helpful when application is walking the bridge between managed and unmanaged memory.

 ## MemLeak, from a functional perspective